hmcts/ccd-case-ui-toolkit/demo/README.md

 ## Installing
 - Switch to `demo` folder in your console.
 - `yarn install` to install required dependencies.

-## Replace `CaseUIToolkit` library related code with your own library tags and imports
-This step may be optional at first since you might just want to build demo projects with CaseUIToolkit library example.

-Once you're ready to develop your own library you should do the following.
-- Adjust source codes of `ccd-case-ui-toolkit/demo/src/app/*.ts` files for Angular builds.

 ## Build project
 - `yarn build` for building Angular Demo app.